 Getting supporters to participate in your peer-to-peer fundraiser is crucial in making sure your campaign is a success.
 But getting them involved isn’t always as easy as we’d like it to be.
-With these six engagement strategies, you can turn passive supporters into highly engaged and excited Team Captains and make this year’s peer-to-peer t-shirt fundraiser into your most successful event yet.
+With these five engagement strategies, you can turn passive supporters into highly engaged and excited Team Captains and make this year’s peer-to-peer t-shirt fundraiser into your most successful event yet.

 What is a Team Captain?

 Peer-to-peer fundraising on Bonfire empowers others to launch t-shirt fundraisers on behalf of your nonprofit in a fun, risk-free, and cost-free way.
 Team Captains are the people you’re empowering to fundraise on your behalf.

 1. Tell Your Supporters What You’re Fundraising For

 Use the power of storytelling to help your supporters make a personal connection with the cause and become highly engaged with the fundraiser.
-Write out a message to your them that describes the cause you’re raising money for, and how you will use the funds raised to make an impact.
+Write out a message to them that describes the cause you’re raising money for, and how you will use the funds raised to make an impact.
 Try weaving in some personal stories about the individuals or communities who’ve been impacted to get your supporters emotionally invested.
 Don’t let yourself be limited to just text!
 Often, images or videos can be more impactful than anything you write.

 Once your message is ready, share it wherever you can!
 Use everything from emails, blog posts, social media posts, and even word of mouth to tell your supporters what you’re fundraising for and how they can help.